Best Iron On Transfer Paper Reviews: Top 10 Picks for 2022

 Then position the transfer paper with the image facing towards the shirt.
 Turn on your hand iron and switch to high heat settings.
 Then carefully go over the entire area of the transfer paper a couple of times.

 Make sure you are applying heat evenly across the entire surface.
 It should not take more than two or three minutes for the design to be pasted perfectly.
 After it is done, peel off the sticker on top of the design and you are done.
+And if transfer paper isn’t for you & you’d rather glue fabric directly onto your shirt, be sure to check out Our list of good fabric glue for patches for you.

 Frequently Asked Questions